hikeventures/hikeventures.github.io/_posts/tidbits/2015-03-29-outdoors-tidbits-30.markdown

 layout: post
 ---

 Last week Patrick was testing his new Therm-a-Rest XTherm while Konstantin was still writing on his Fjällräven pants review which we will publish shortly.
 Konstantin also received his new Anfibio Windpaddle Sail and Anfibio Throwbag from the [Packrafting Store](http://www.packrafting-store.de).
-We are also working on a very short video from our [Lapland trip](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/) earlier this year.
+We are also working on a very short video from our [Lapland trip](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/) earlier this year. {% include intro_tidbits.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/16732145327"><img src="https://farm9.staticflickr.com/8743/16732145327_10b4d24ef7_b.jpg" width="768" height="1024"></a>